Ryan C. Chen

 I have been supported by an NSF graduate research fellowship.

 I am interested in number theory and arithmetic geometry.
-I have been working on topics
+I have been working with special cycles on Shimura varieties, particularly on their relations with automorphic forms and $L$-functions, such as in Kudla's program.

 I am on the job market during the 2024–2025 academic year.